-Steps 2 and 3 will need to be repeated for all Oracle Database 18c clients that need to revert back to the Oracle9i definition files.
+Steps 2 and 3 will need to be repeated for all the Oracle Database clients that need to revert back to the Oracle9i definition files.

-Oracle strongly recommends that you use Oracle Database 18c locale definition files.
+Oracle strongly recommends that you use the latest locale definition files included in this Oracle Database release.
 Oracle9i locale definition files will be desupported in a future release.